ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/scheatkode/CVE-2018-18955](https://github.com/scheatkode/CVE-2018-18955) :  ![starts](https://img.shields.io/github/stars/scheatkode/CVE-2018-18955.svg) ![forks](https://img.shields.io/github/forks/scheatkode/CVE-2018-18955.svg)

 ## CVE-2018-18925
- Gogs 0.11.66 allows remote code execution because it does not properly validate session IDs, as demonstrated by a &quot;..&quot; session-file forgery in the file session provider in file.go.
+ Gogs 0.11.66 allows remote code execution because it does not properly validate session IDs, as demonstrated by a ".." session-file forgery in the file session provider in file.go.
 This is related to session ID handling in the go-macaron/session code for Macaron.